-- 1) Final grade will be based on participation in the program and a field journal. - 2) The field journal records daily work activities and perceptions. - 3) The field journal is evaluated weekly while in the field.
+- 1) Final grade will be based on participation in the program, three quizzes, and a field journal. - 2) Quizzes will cover materials presented in weekly lectures on regional/site history, pottery identification, and mapping. - 3) The field journal records daily survey, excavation, or laboratory activities, perceptions, and interpretations. - 4) The field journal is evaluated weekly while in the field.